Fefe9696/PQ_Surfaces_with_fixed_Ksquare_chi/README.md

 The main function of this script is "ExSphSyst", which takes in input a group G and a signature M and returns true if there exists at least one spherical system of generators of G compatible with that signature, and false otherwise.

 ### CountingPQ_from_pair_top_typ_SSG.txt
-This script is the main result of Chapter 4 of my thesis.
+This is the main original result of Chapter 4 of my thesis.
 It takes in input a pair of spherical systems V1 and V2 of a group G and produces the set of pairwise distinct families of Product-Quotient surfaces given by the pair of topological types of G-coverings of V1 and V2.